ExpediaGroup/graphql-kotlin/website/docs/server/spring-server/spring-subscriptions.md

 If you define your subscriptions using Kotlin `Flow`, make sure to extend `FlowSubscriptionSchemaGeneratorHooks` whenever you need to provide some custom hooks.
 :::

+## Subscription Protocols

+### `graphql-transport-ws` subprotocol

+We have implemented subscriptions in Spring WebSockets following the [`graphql-transport-ws` subprotocol](https://github.com/enisdenjo/graphql-ws) from [The Guild](https://the-guild.dev/).
+This requires that your client send and parse messages in a specific format.
+See protocol documentation for expected messages.

+`graphql-transport-ws` is the default subscription protocol that is enabled by default.

-## `subscriptions-transport-ws` subprotocol
+### (deprecated) `subscriptions-transport-ws` subprotocol

 :::caution
-`subscriptions-transport-ws` was deprecated in favor of [`graphql-ws` protocol](https://github.com/enisdenjo/graphql-ws).
+`subscriptions-transport-ws` was deprecated in favor of [`graphql-transport-ws` protocol](https://github.com/enisdenjo/graphql-ws).
 :::

-We have implemented subscriptions in Spring WebSockets following the [`subscriptions-transport-ws` subprotocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) defined by Apollo.
+We have implemented subscriptions in Spring WebSockets following the [`subscriptions-transport-ws` subprotocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) defined by [Apollo](https://www.apollographql.com/).
 This requires that your client send and parse messages in a specific format.

-If you would like to implement your own subscription handler, you can provide a primary spring bean for `HandlerMapping` that overrides the [default one](./spring-beans.md) which sets the url for subscriptions to the Apollo subscription handler.
+See protocol documentation for expected messages.

+`subscription-transport-ws` is deprecated.
+In order to use it, you need to explicitly opt-in by specifying `graphql.subscriptions.protocol=APOLLO_SUBSCRIPTIONS_WS` configuration property.
+Support for this protocol will be removed in the next major release.

 ## Subscription Hooks